Managing False Positives

 |---|---|

-| Alert Fatigue | Too many false positives cause teams to ignore or dismiss alerts without investigation |
+| Alert Fatigue | Too many false positives cause teams to ignore alerts |

-| Wasted Resources | Security analysts spend valuable time investigating non-threats instead of real incidents |
+| Wasted Resources | Analysts spend time on non-threats |

-| Tuning Required | Detection rules need continuous refinement to match your environment's unique patterns |
+| Tuning Required | Detection rules need refinement for your environment |

 Common False Positive Scenarios